GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex4_.md

     __Vector data__

     In order to explore your detected markings, right-click on your vector file and navigate to `Open Attribute Table` and click on it.
 The table has one entry (row) for each detected marking.
-In our example, 6 markings where detected.
+In our example, 13 markings where detected.
 The column "color" describes the color which has been detected for each marking and the column "name" contains the name of your uploaded Sketch Map.

     ```{Note}
     When you upload several marked Sketch Maps simultaneously, you will get one vector output containing all the markings of all Sketch Maps.
-In this case the column "name" helps you to track on which map each marking was detected
+In this case the column "name" helps you to track on which map each marking was detected.
     ```

-    ```{figure} fig/en_3.34_SMT_Ex4_attribute_table.png
+    ```{figure} /fig/en_3.34_SMT_Ex4_attribute_table.png
     ---
     height: 400px
     name: SMT EX4 vector output attribute table